BradoBrain/CombineLearning/README.md

 Just - publisher that makes from any variable a publisher.
 Send it to pipeline one time and stop the pipeline.

+PassthroughSubject - publisher (like  the CurrentValueSubject) that doesn't hold on to a value.
+It allows us to create a pipeline to send value through.

 **Operators**

 .map - simple operator to do logic operations.